 Welcome to the longest running music festival in South Africa, in the spectacular mountain setting of Underberg in the southern uKhahlambe-Drakensberg mountains.
 It all began in 1990, an idea thrown around over a few bottles of wine by originators Bart Fokkens and Peter Ferraz and today, after nearly 30 years, is a huge calendar event.
 Plan your music getaway for the Easter Weekend – you pack your tent, plenty of warm clothes and blankets, some charcoal and firewood, plenty of sherry and loads of energy and you head to the foothills of the little berg.

 Here you are surrounded by a natural stage, huge rock faces providing just the right acoustics and huge fields in which to camp and chill.
 Some fans swim in the river while others use the hot showers – yes, the festival is so popular now that it has been upgraded to provide great accommodation and facilities to all who love music.
-The food is incredible too – chefs provide funky healthy choices such as soups, breads, pancakes, curries, vegan choices and hamburgers.
+The food is incredible too – chefs provide funky healthy choices such as soups, bread, pancakes, curries, vegan choices and hamburgers.
 Of course the drinks and coffee flow all weekend as people celebrate top South African bands and house music – some fans never sleep but rather dance all night.

 Heading now to the Western Cape, discover an eco-conscious festival for those who plan to save Planet Earth.
 2017 sees the first cashless Rocking the Daisies so fans need to be prepared and to plan their festival way in advance.
 You load your money onto your wristband before you arrive and while you are there and use this to buy all the things you need there.
-You buy food and drinks and mementos and access to bands.
+You buy food and drinks and mementoes and access to bands.
 If you don’t spend all your cash, it is refunded to you at the end of the festival.
 Go and see incredible artists take to various stages – Ray Phiri, The Kiffness, DJ Lag, Fokofpolisiekar, Beatenberg and The Naked and Famous.

 According to event organisers, fans can “expect a multi-faceted and multi-sensory action-packed weekend featuring the best local and international entertainment across music, comedy, art, film; hundreds of top local acts and some of the world’s most inspiring artists performing on multiple stages; camping; good times and making incredible memories.”